usnistgov/spectrumdb/README.rst

     python setup.py install

-OR you can install each of the following manually using pip :
+OR you can install each of the following manually using pip (if you don't want to install the github desktop) :

 - pymongo (pip install pymongo)
 - numpy (pip install numpy)
 - pytz (pip install pytz
 - npTDMS (*NOTE* Get this from the fork https://github.com/usnistgov/npTDMS )

+And then type python setup.py install

 Additionally, you will need to manually install the following: